core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Please note that the topic will _not_ be fully created until a publisher has published some data to it (See {{topic-lifecycle}}).

-To facilitate immediate subscription and allow subscribers to subscribe to the topic before data has been published, the client can include the "initialize" property set to `true` (0xf5).
+To facilitate immediate subscription and allow subscribers to subscribe to the topic before data has been published, the client can include the "initialize" property set to the CBOR value `true`.
 When included, the broker MUST create the topic and pre-populate the topic-data resource with a zero-length (empty) representation, with the "topic-content-format" property not specified.
 That is, if a subscriber client attempts to access the topic-data resource, the client gets this zero-length representation without an associated Content-Format Option in the CoAP response.
 This means “indeterminate” per {{Section 5.10.3 of RFC7252}}.

 When "initialize" is set to "false" or omitted, the topic will only be fully created after data is published to it.